 How Do You Get Rid of ADHD Burnout?

-If you believe you have the symptoms of ADHD, take our free 2-minute Self Evaluation and then, if indicated, schedule an online consultation with an experienced medical professional.
+If you believe you have the symptoms of ADHD, take our free 2-minute Self Evaluation and then, if indicated that ADHD treatment may be right for you, schedule an online consultation with an experienced medical professional.
 At Klarity, getting a proper diagnosis is the first step in your journey.
-With more than a decade of experience in treating adult ADHD, the skilled team of licensed professionals on Klarity is committed to providing simplified and personalized care for our ADHD clients.
-Contact Klarity to schedule a call with an ADHD specialist today.
+With more than a decade of experience in treating adult ADHD, the skilled team at Klarity is committed to providing simplified and personalized care for ADHD patients.